-Research into the diverse aspects of virology are made possible by a broad range of applications and assay formats, from relatively simple methods for viral detection to those designed to elucidate complex immune responses and pathological processes.
-BioTek instruments provide versatile platforms for conducting viral research, with optimized imaging- and plate reader-based solutions, as well as liquid handling and automation tools for increased assay throughput and reproducibility.
+Research into the diverse aspects of virology is made possible by a broad range of applications and assay formats.
+This research includes relatively simple methods for viral detection to those designed to elucidate complex immune responses and pathological processes.
+Agilent BioTek instruments provide versatile platforms for conducting viral research, with optimized imaging- and plate reader-based solutions, liquid handling, and automation tools for increased assay throughput and reproducibility.

-The TCID50 (50% Tissue Culture Infectious Dose) assay is a traditional method used by virologists to determine viral titers in both stocks and samples.
-Many viruses do not form traditional plaques and there may not be tools readily available to determine viral foci by immunolabeling or fluorescent reporters.
-In these cases, infection is indicated by Cytopathic Effect (CPE), phenotypically indicated by cell rounding, fusing, or other morphological changes.
+The 50% tissue culture infectious dose (TCID50) assay is a traditional method used by virologists to determine viral titers in both stocks and samples.
+Many viruses do not form traditional plaques and there may not be tools available to determine viral foci by immunolabeling or fluorescent reporters.
+In these cases, infection is indicated by cytopathic effect (CPE), phenotypically indicated by cell rounding, fusing, or other morphological changes.

 Host protein receptor expression is the ultimate factor that determines if a host cell is permissible to viral entry and infection.
 In viral research, it is essential to determine which cell types, either primary or immortalized, are permissible to viral entry.